Marion Davies: Marriage to Brown and charity work

-Following Hearst's death, most of Davies' coterie of hedonistic friends gradually drifted away, and "she relied upon one or two companion-nurses to keep the blues away".
+Following Hearst's death, most of Davies's coterie of hedonistic friends gradually drifted away, and "she relied upon one or two companion-nurses to keep the blues away".
 Eleven weeks and one day after Hearst's death, Davies married sea captain Horace Brown on October 31, 1951, in Las Vegas.
 Their union was unhappy.
 Davies filed for divorce twice, but neither was finalized, despite Brown admitting he treated her badly: "I'm a beast," he said.
 "I took him back.
 I don't know why," she explained.
 "I guess because he's standing right beside me, crying.
 Thank God we all have a sense of humor."

 Throughout her later years, Davies was "noted for her kindness" and renowned for her generosity to charities.
 During the 1920s, she had become interested in children's charities, donating over $1 million.
 In 1952, she donated $1.9 million to establish a children's clinic at UCLA, which was named for her.
 The clinic's name was changed to the Mattel Children's Hospital in 1998.
 Davies also fought childhood diseases through the Marion Davies Foundation.